mmontossi/indexers/README.md

 end
 ```

-If you need to personalize the analysis, you can it here:
+If you need to personalize the analysis:

 ```ruby
 Indexers.configure do |config|